ProgramCpp/kava-mempool/README.md

 ## Future Work
+ - implement double ended priority queue in order to remove and process HIGHEST priority transaction first
  - create sub packages for different concerns in order to improve readability and maintainability
  - accept input and output files as command line arguments